DidYouRebootIT/Portfolio/README.md

 # DidYouRebootIT Portfolio

 Welcome!
-This is a collection of my key IT and tech projects, showcasing hands-on experience in hardware, troubleshooting and system support.
+This is a collection of my IT and tech projects, showcasing hands-on experience in hardware, troubleshooting and system support.
 Each project includes a brief description and a direct link to its repository or documentation.

 ---